Bradfield/algos/graphs/implementation.md

             return iter(self.vertList.values())

-Using the `Graph` and `Vertex` classes just defined, the following Python session creates the graph in Figure 2 &lt;fig\_dgsimple&gt;.
+Using the `Graph` and `Vertex` classes just defined, the following Python session creates the graph in Figure 2.
 First we create six vertices numbered 0 through 5.
 Then we display the vertex dictionary.
 Notice that for each key 0 through 5 we have created an instance of a `Vertex`.
 Next, we add the edges that connect the vertices together.
 Finally, a nested loop verifies that each edge in the graph is properly stored.
-You should check the output of the edge list at the end of this session against Figure 2 &lt;fig\_dgsimple&gt;.
+You should check the output of the edge list at the end of this session against Figure 2.

     >>> g = Graph()
     >>> for i in range(6):
     ...    g.addVertex(i)
     >>> g.vertList
     {0: <adjGraph.Vertex instance at 0x41e18>,
      1: <adjGraph.Vertex instance at 0x7f2b0>,
      2: <adjGraph.Vertex instance at 0x7f288>,
      3: <adjGraph.Vertex instance at 0x7f350>,
      4: <adjGraph.Vertex instance at 0x7f328>,
      5: <adjGraph.Vertex instance at 0x7f300>}
     >>> g.addEdge(0,1,5)
     >>> g.addEdge(0,5,2)